jot002/Sorts/README.md

 # Sorts

-I created many different types of sorts, including: insertion sort, merge sort, quick sort, and cockatail sort
+I created many different types of sorts using an arraylist; some sorts are: insertion sort, merge sort, quick sort, and cockatail sort